BKR-IAxB-22/gitstarter-Nomael/README.md

-# Repo von Noel Malchow
+# Repo von Noel M

 # :wave: The Basics of GitHub